 I have always been a do-it-yourself kind of guy.

-When I started carrying a firearm concealed on a regular basis in 2014, I wasn't happy with the holster offerings at the time and I also did not want to buy a new holster for every new handgun that I purchased, so...
+When I started carrying a handgun concealed on a regular basis in 2014, I wasn't happy with the holster offerings at the time and I also did not want to buy a new holster for every new handgun that I purchased, so...
 I bought some kydex sheet material, made my own foam press, and started making my own inside the waistband holsters.

 I went through several attempts before I produced an acceptable holster that I could use every day.